Rocky Mountains: Settlement

 Thousands passed through the Rocky Mountains on the Oregon Trail beginning in the 1840s.
-The Mormons began settling near the Great Salt Lake in 1847.
+The Mormons began settling near the Great Salt Lake in 1847 and proceeded to extend settlements along the Wasatch range and into eastern Idaho throughout the subsequent decades.
 From 1859 to 1864, gold was discovered in Colorado, Idaho, Montana, and British Columbia, sparking several gold rushes bringing thousands of prospectors and miners to explore every mountain and canyon and to create the Rocky Mountains' first major industry.
 The Idaho gold rush alone produced more gold than the California and Alaska gold rushes combined and was important in the financing of the Union Army during the American Civil War.
 The transcontinental railroad was completed in 1869, and Yellowstone National Park was established as the world's first national park in 1872.
 Meanwhile, a transcontinental railroad in Canada was originally promised in 1871.
 Though political complications pushed its completion to 1885, the Canadian Pacific Railway eventually followed the Kicking Horse and Rogers Passes to the Pacific Ocean.
 Canadian railway officials also convinced Parliament to set aside vast areas of the Canadian Rockies as Jasper, Banff, Yoho, and Waterton Lakes National Parks, laying the foundation for a tourism industry which thrives to this day.
 Glacier National Park (MT) was established with a similar relationship to tourism promotions by the Great Northern Railway.
 While settlers filled the valleys and mining towns, conservation and preservation ethics began to take hold.
-U.S. President Harrison established several forest reserves in the Rocky Mountains in 1891–1892.
+U.S. President Benjamin Harrison established several forest reserves in the Rocky Mountains in 1891–1892.
 In 1905, U.S. President Theodore Roosevelt extended the Medicine Bow Forest Reserve to include the area now managed as Rocky Mountain National Park.
 Economic development began to center on mining, forestry, agriculture, and recreation, as well as on the service industries that support them.
 Tents and camps became ranches and farms, forts and train stations became towns, and some towns became cities.